Anushka Sharma: Early life and work

-Acting career
+Career

 Breakthrough (2008–2013)

 Sharma made her acting debut in Aditya Chopra's romantic drama Rab Ne Bana Di Jodi (2008), opposite Shah Rukh Khan.
 She took a day to prepare for her screen test at the Yash Raj Films studio and refused to do an impromptu one.
 She was signed for a three-film deal with the company and landed the leading role of Tani Sahni, a young bride to a middle-aged man, portrayed by Khan.
 Khalid Mohamed of Hindustan Times found her to be "assured and upright" in the film, but Nikhat Kazmi thought that she "lacks all chutzpah and can barely hold your attention".
 The film was a major commercial success, emerging as the second-highest grossing Hindi film of that year, and earned Sharma Filmfare Award nominations for Best Actress and Best Female Debut.
 Two years later, Sharma played the leading lady in the crime-comedy Badmaash Company, directed by Parmeet Sethi and co-starring Shahid Kapoor, Vir Das and Meiyang Chang.
-The film, which tells the story of four underachieving friends who begin a scam business enterprise, received mixed reviews.
+The film, which tells the story of four underachieving friends who begin a scam business enterprise, received mixed reviews, but was a moderate success.

 Later in 2010, Sharma completed her three-film contract with Yash Raj Films by starring in Band Baaja Baaraat, a romantic comedy directed by Maneesh Sharma and co-starring debutant Ranveer Singh.
 Her role was that of Shruti Kakkar, an ambitious middle-class Punjabi girl who starts her own wedding planning business.
 In preparation for the part, Sharma learned to speak in the Punjabi dialect, which she cited as the toughest part of her role; she described the way the lead characters in the film interact as "crude but cute" and it required her to "talk fast, sometimes mix words and even omit words completely".
 Trade analysts expressed doubt on Band Baaja Baaraat's financial prospect, citing the middling response to Yash Raj Films' last few productions, the lack of a male star, and saying that by then Sharma was an "almost-forgotten" actress.
 However, Band Baaja Baaraat earned positive reviews and emerged as a sleeper hit.
 Sharma's performance was praised by critics, many of whom cited it as her best work to that point.
 The critic Anupama Chopra wrote that Sharma "comes into her own as the ambitious Delhi girl, who dreams of upgrading to multi-crore Sainik Farms weddings".
 For her work in the film, Sharma received her second nomination for the Filmfare Award for Best Actress.